In certain circumstances, receiving the child benefit can result in a tax charge. This article looks at ways to reduce or eliminate the charge.

 HM Revenue and Customs (HMRC) produce a number of manuals for their staff.
 The guidance contained in these manuals is not comprehensive nor will it provide a definitive answer in every case.

 Periodically HMRC issue Pension Schemes Newsletters.
-These cover almost anything to do with pensions and contain valuable information.
+These cover almost anything to do with pensions and contain useful information.

 Department of Work & Pensions (DWP) factsheet and guide on Pension Credit benefit.